allinbits/cosmos-cash/README.md

 ### Getting Started

-To get started and contribute to the project, visit the [ Technical setup](./TECHNICAL-SETUP.md) page and the [Contributing](./CONTRIBUTING.md) page.
+To get started and contribute to the project, see [Technical Setup](./TECHNICAL-SETUP.md) and the [Contributing](./CONTRIBUTING.md) page.

 #### Testnet

-To join or interact using the testnet, refer to the [testnet coordinates page](https://docs.cosmos-cash.app.beta.starport.cloud/Networks/testnet/)
+To join or interact using the testnet, see [testnet coordinates](https://docs.cosmos-cash.app.beta.starport.cloud/Networks/testnet/)

 ---